Nea Roda: Etymology and Roda of Asia Minor

-Nea Roda is named after the original village (now in the Turkish provenience of Narlı) called Roda.
-Rodi (Ρόδι) meaning pomegranate, is the root of the word Roda which means "many pomegranates"; and "Nea" (Νέα) meaning new is the meaning of the first word.
+Nea Roda is named after the original village called Roda (now the Turkish village of Narlı).
+Rodi (Ρόδι), meaning pomegranate, is the root of the word Roda which means "many pomegranates"; preceded by "Nea" (Νέα), meaning new.
 This due to an abundance pomegranate trees in the original village.
 This can be seen even today in the new village, where many people still have pomegranate trees in their backyard.

-It is a coastal village in the southwestern beach of the Cyzicus Peninsula, 12 km northwest of Artaki and 28 km west of Michaniona.
-The Greek name of the settlement was Roda (registered in the book of the metropolis) and the Turkish (presented in official ottoman documents) was Rutya.
-In early 20th century, the village had almost 200 houses, 150 of which were christian and 50 of which were muslim.
-The village’s ottomans knew the Greek language but on the contrary, the only ones knowing the Turkish language were those occupied in shipping.
-Millennia of Greek habitation and history was erased in a few short years in order to rid the region of the indigenous Orthodox Christian peoples of Turkey.
+Roda/Narli is a coastal village in the western part of the Cyzicus Peninsula, 12 km northwest of Artaki (today called Erdek) and 28 km west of Michaniona.
+The Greek name of the settlement was Roda (registered in the book of the metropolis) and the Turkish (presented in official Ottoman documents) was Rutya.
+In the early 20th century, the village had almost 200 houses, 150 of which were christian and 50 of which were muslim.
+The village inhabitants spoke the Greek language but on the contrary, the only ones knowing the Turkish language were those occupied in shipping.
+Millennia of Greek habitation and history was erased in a few short years in order to rid the region of the indigenous Greek Orthodox Christian peoples of Turkey.

 Today

-Today, Nea Roda is a modern village with 1,164 residents (2011 census), making it the second biggest town of the municipal unit of Stagira-Akanthos after Ierissos.
-Fishing, tourism and agriculture are the people’s main occupations.
+Today, Nea Roda is a modern village with 1,192 residents (2011 census), making it the second biggest town of the municipal unit of Stagira-Akanthos after Ierissos.
+Fishing, tourism and agriculture are the people's main occupations.